ewolff/microservice-istio/HOW-TO-RUN.md

 ...
 ```

+* Google Cloud only: Upload the images to the Google Cloud with `./docker-push-gpc.sh`

 ## Run the Containers

 * Make sure that the Istio containers are automatically injected when the pods are started:
 `kubectl label namespace default istio-injection=enabled`

+* Google Cloud only: Modify the YAML files to load the Docker images
+  from the Google Docker repo with `fix-microservices-gpc.sh`

 * Deploy the infrastructure for the microservices using `kubectl` in
 the directory